The Blues Album

-The Blues Album is a compilation album by British hard rock band Whitesnake, released on 19 February 2021 by Rhino Records.
+The Blues Album is a compilation album by British-American hard rock band Whitesnake, released on 19 February 2021 by Rhino Records.
 It reached Top 10 in Switzerland and Top 15 in Germany album charts.

 The album contains "revisited, remixed and remastered" versions of previously released blues-hard rock songs, and is the third in a series called Red, White and Blues Trilogy following white's The Rock Album and red's Love Songs (2020).